openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 ## Drawbacks

-- The pod vs. secret creation race is inelegeant, and causes expected pod initialization failures.
+- The pod creation vs. secret update race is inelegeant, and may cause expected pod initialization failures if the application decides to rely on the StatefulSet retry logic to handle it.

 ## Alternatives